-In the event a scheduled election is postponed or canceled after the notice of election has been posted, the parties should be immediately advised.
-In the event that the Regional Office or the Board is responsible for the failure to conduct a scheduled election after the notice of election has been posted, the Regional Office should contact all the parties to the election immediately upon notification that the election will not be held.
-Thereafter, written notification should be provided in an expeditious manner, such as by facsimile transmission or email.
+In the event a scheduled election is postponed or canceled for any reason after the notice of election has been posted, the parties should be notified as soon as possible on the same business day.
+Thereafter, written notification should be provided no later than the next business day, such as by email.
 The employer should be requested to post the Regional Office's written notification next to the notice of election previously posted.
 Such written notification should be consistent with the foreign language requirement of the original notice of election, if any.